TadesseDev/wassup-news/README.md

 - [Redis](https://redis.io/) for their in-memory data structure store that is used as a database and cache in Wassup-News.
 - [PostgreSQL](https://www.postgresql.org/) for their open source relational database management system that is used as the main database for Wassup-News.
 - [Ruby on Rails](https://rubyonrails.org/) for their web application framework that is used to build Wassup-News.
-- [Bootstrap](https://getbootstrap.com/) for their open source CSS framework that is used for styling the Wassup-News website.
 - [Font Awesome](https://fontawesome.com/) for their icon toolkit that is used in Wassup-News.

 We also want to express our gratitude to all the contributors who have helped make this project better by submitting bug reports, feature suggestions, and pull requests.
 Thank you all for your support!